-Anyway, the real point of this post is that I was surprised and thrilled to be picked as a finalist in the recent Vegetarian Cookery School’s veggie breakfast competition.
+Anyway, the real point of this post is that I was surprised and thrilled to be picked as a finalist in the recent Vegetarian Cookery School’s veggie breakfast competition for my frumenty recipe.
 Although, sadly, I didn’t win the grand prize of a cookery school place, the ten finalists won a copy of Green Seasons.
 Now as I already have a copy of the book, I asked if it would be OK to use it as a giveaway on my blog instead.
 So you are now in the lucky position of having a chance to win your very own copy.
 You will need to leave a comment answering the question in the Rafflecopter below.
 This will then give you additional chances to enter.

 Apologies once again to overseas readers, but this is only open to those with a UK mailing address.

 a Rafflecopter giveaway